f1ori/linux-pinetab2-fedora/Documentation/admin-guide/reporting-issues.rst

 on your mail with the report.
-This approach will make sure the public mailing list(s) and everyone else that gets involved over time stays in the loop; it also keeps the mail thread intact, which among others is really important for mailing lists to group all related mails together.
+This approach will make sure the public mailing list(s) and everyone else that gets involved over time stays in the loop; it also keeps the mail thread intact, which among others is really important for mailing lists to group all related emails together.

 There are just two situations where a comment in a bug tracker or a 'Reply-all' is unsuitable: